When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

 \textbf{Metrics.} We employ the following metrics to assess the performance of \Name comprehensively:

-\begin{packeditemize} \item \textit{Risk detection rate.
-(RDR)} It evaluates the proportion of queries that successfully trigger the risks mentioned in Section~\ref{subsec:problem_statment}.
+\begin{packeditemize} \item \textit{Risk detection rate.} It evaluates the proportion of queries that successfully trigger the risks mentioned in \S\ref{subsec:problem_statment}.
 We use 2 detectors~\cite{openai2024moderation, fedorov2024llama} to evaluate the harmful content in the response or websites.
-If any one of the detectors predicts that the response/citation is risky, we consider the query to have successfully triggered the corresponding risk of the LLMs. \item \textit{Search query toxicity.} It measures the proportion of the queries identified as toxic out of the entire dataset.
+If any one of the detectors predicts the response/citation risky, we consider corresponding risks detected. \item \textit{Search query toxicity.} It measures the proportion of the queries identified as toxic out of the entire dataset.
 We use 3 detectors~\cite{openai2024moderation, fedorov2024llama, inan2023llama} to evaluate the toxicity of each query.
 If any one of the detectors predicts a query as toxic, that query is labeled as toxic. \item \textit{Data diversity.} We adopt self-BLEU~\cite{zhu2018texygen} to evaluate the diversity of the adversary query set, which can calculate the similarity between one sentence and the rest in a generated collection. \end{packeditemize}

-\textbf{Experiment setup.} To evaluate the performance of \Name, we employ it to generate a corpus of test cases and execute these adversarial queries on the target victim models directly without any system prompt settings.
-To achieve stable experiment results, we run each query 3 times.
-Concretely, we consider 5 harmful-content categories and 3 generation strategies mentioned in Section~\ref{subsec:overview}, and we produce 100 test cases per (category, strategy) pair, total of 1,500 test cases per experimental run.